OfficeDev/VBA-content/VBA/Excel-VBA/articles/about-coauthoring-in-excel.md

 #### Example

 Let's say that you have created a custom map.
 In this example, you could add code to change location data then update the map.
 The workbook is shared with someone in a different city.
-With autosave on, the change is passed to the remote user but this user's map will not be updated.
+With AutoSave on, the change is passed to the remote user but that user's map will not be updated.

 ```vb
 Public Sub UpdateMap()